Towns scores 37 points, Timberwolves rout Hornets 121-99

 Timberwolves: After two road wins will host the Heat in their home opener Sunday.

-Hornets: Open four-game road trip against California teams when they visit the LeBron James and the Lakers Sunday night.
+Hornets: Open four-game road trip against California teams when they visit the LeBron James and the Lakers on Sunday night.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports